Daughter Writes Obit For ‘Evil’ Father, Increases Awareness Of Domestic Violence

 “I am happy for those that simply do not understand, this means you had good parent(s) — please treasure what you have.
 Although I appreciate everyone’s concern, it would have been much more appreciated at any time during my childhood.
 For those being cruel, please remember that you now resemble my father and I would be more than happy to pen your obituary as well.”

 Writing creative obituaries has become a viral rage recently.
-The Houston Chronicle detailed multiple obituaries that have went viral, such an obit that cited the 2016 Presidential election as a reason for a woman’s death.
+The Houston Chronicle detailed multiple obituaries that have went viral, such an obit that cited the 2016 presidential election as a reason for a woman’s death.

-What do you think about the”evil” obituary penned by the Texasa man’s son?
+What do you think about the”evil” obituary penned by the Texas man’s daughter?
 Follow the Inquisitr on Twitter (@TheInquisitr) to have your voice heard.

 [Featured Image by Robert Hoetink/Thinkstock]